opentok/Opentok-Java-SDK/CONTRIBUTING.md

 1. Make your changes and commit them.
 (Did the tests pass?)
 1. Push your new branch to your fork. (e.g. `git push myname issue-12`)
 1. Open a Pull Request from your new branch to the original fork's `master` branch.

+## Developer Guidelines

+See DEVELOPING.md for guidelines for developing this project.